inklabs/kommerce-core/README.md

       $cart->addItem($viewProduct, 1);
       ```

-* Views (src/Entity/View)
+* Views (src/View)
-    - Sometimes you want to use your entities as plain value objects in your main application, typically in your view
+    - Often you want to use your entities as plain value objects in your main application, typically in your view
       templates.
 These classes act as a decorator.
 They format the entities as simple objects with class member
       variables or "properties" with public access.
 The complete network relationships of entities are also available
       if you request them.

       ```php
-      namespace inklabs\kommerce\Entity\View;
+      namespace inklabs\kommerce\View;
       $viewProduct = Product::factory(new Entity\Product)
         ->withAllData(new Service\Pricing)
         ->export();